docutils/docutils/docutils/docs/ref/doctree.rst

 The ``uri`` attribute is used in the `\<image>`_ and `\<figure>`_ elements to refer to the image via a `URI Reference`_ [#]_. [rfc3986]_

-The `root_prefix`_ configuration setting is applied when a URI Reference starting with "/" is converted to a local filesystem path.
+Docutils applies the `"root_prefix"`_ configuration setting when a URI Reference starting with "/" is converted to a local filesystem path.

 .. [#] Examples are a full URI, an *absolute-path reference* (begins with a single slash character) or a *relative-path reference* (does not